 The program requires that the student adhere to the LCC policy regarding plagiarism.
 Refer to the LCC Catalog.
+The nursing program may use a plagiarism checker to confirm any suspicion papers.
 If the student submits work, which has been plagiarized, the student will receive a zero on the work submitted in addition to possible termination from the program.

-XVI.
+XV.
 APPEALS